platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 <!-- often we have MoA or collaboration agreements as legal frameworks -->
 <!-- community building, badges -->

-# Tools for Good Modeling Software Practise
+# Tools for Good Modeling Software Practice

 The tools described here can roughly be categorized as version control, source code management system, licensing, documentation, packaging, good code, archiving and maintenance, and publication.